amaraauguste/BC-CISC-7900-SPRING-2025/Image to Prompt Generator/README.md

 1. User uploads an image.
 2. The application resizes and processes the image.
 3. The image is sent to the NOVITA API for prompt generation.
-4. The returned prompt is displayed to the user alongside the uploaded image.
+4. The returned prompt is displayed to the user beneath the uploaded image.